Mamata Banerjee: Early life and education

-Banerjee was born in Calcutta (now Kolkata), West Bengal, to a Bengali Hindu Brahmin family.
+Banerjee was born in Calcutta (now Kolkata), West Bengal, to a Bengali Brahmin family.
 Her parents were Promileswar Banerjee and Gayetri Devi.
 Banerjee's father, Promileswar, died due to lack of medical treatment, when she was 17.

 In 1970, Banerjee completed the higher secondary board examination from Deshbandhu Sishu Sikshalay.
 She received a bachelor's degree in history from Jogamaya Devi College.
 Later, she earned her master's degree in Islamic history from the University of Calcutta.
 This was followed by a degree in education from Shri Shikshayatan College and a law degree from Jogesh Chandra Chaudhuri Law College, Kolkata.

 In 1984, Mamata Banerjee prefixed her name with ‘Dr’, claiming that she had completed her doctorate.
-After it came to light that the University (University of East Georgia) from which Banerjee had putatively completed her PhD did not exist, she stopped prefixing her name with the ‘Dr’ title.
+After it came to light that the university (University of East Georgia) from which Banerjee had putatively completed her PhD did not exist, she stopped prefixing her name with the ‘Dr’ title.

 Banerjee became involved with politics when she was only 15.
 While studying at the Jogamaya Devi College, she established Chhatra Parishad Unions, the student wing of the Congress (I) Party, defeating the All India Democratic Students Organisation affiliated with the Socialist Unity Centre of India (Communist).
 She continued in the Congress (I) Party in West Bengal, serving in a variety of positions within the party and in other local political organisations.